sjclayton/sjclayton/README.md

 - 🌱 I’m currently learning ...
 Golang
 - 🤔 I’m curious about ...
 Zig, Rust
 - 👯 I’m looking to collaborate on ...
 Various projects
-- 👀 I'm interested in: Linux, coding and technology in general
+- 👀 I'm interested in ...
+Linux, coding and technology in general
 - 🎸 I'm usually listening to ...
-Rock or metal (ask me about my favourite band)
+Rock or Metal (ask me about my favourite band)

 <!--
 **sjclayton/sjclayton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.